Make your own fresh Israeli pita breads ( pitot in Hebrew) with this easy 5-ingredient recipe.

-1. In a large bowl, mix together the yeast, sugar and lukewarm water.
-Let stand for 10 minutes in a warm place, until the yeast bloom and the mixture is foamy.
+- In a large bowl, whisk together the yeast, sugar and lukewarm water.
+Let stand for 10 minutes in a warm place until the yeast blooms and the mixture is foamy.

-7. Preheat the oven to 500° F (260°C).
+- Heat the oven to 500 F (260 C).
 Place the baking sheets on the bottom racks of the oven.
 Bake until the pitot puff up, about 5 to 7 minutes.
 Keep an eye on them -- they can burn quickly.

-Serve warm.
+- Serve it warm from the oven with Israeli hummus, baba ganoush, and Israeli salad.
 Once completely cool, extra pita can be stored in food storage bags in the refrigerator or freezer.